0x1B05/english/nce3_trans/content/chapters.typ

   The only regular visitors to the monastery in winter are parties of skiers who love the peace of the mountains and go there at Christmas and Easter, always receving a warm welcome at St. Bernard's monastery.
 ]
 #example("Larry's version")[
-  #underline()[As winter descends upon the monastery, bringing temperatures to as low as -30° and dissuading all but a brave few from attempting to cross the Pass], life #underline()[undergoes a shift] here, where monks #underline()[find solace] in the winter months, #underline()[appreciating the heightened privacy], and the dogs, too #underline()[revel in increased freedom] as they roam beyond their usual enclosure.
+  #underline()[As winter descends upon the monastery, bringing temperatures to as low as -30° and *dissuading all but a brave few from attempting to cross the Pass*], life #underline()[undergoes a shift] here, where monks #underline()[find solace] in the winter months, #underline()[appreciating the heightened privacy], and the dogs too, #underline()[*revel* in increased freedom] as they roam beyond their usual enclosure.
-  During this season, the monasteries exclusive visitors consist of skiing parties drawn to the mountains serene ambiance, warmly welcomed at St. Bernard during the festival periods of Christmas and Easter.
+During this season, the exclusive visitors to the monastery consist of skiing parties attracted by the mountain's *serene ambiance*, who are warmly welcomed at St. Bernard during the festival periods of Christmas and Easter.
 ]

 #tip("Tip")[